harrisonlab/fusarium_ex_strawberry/ning/README.md

 Fusarium oxysporum fsp. fragariae
 ====================

 Commands used during analysis of the Fusarium oxysporum fsp. fragariae genome.
-Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/Fusarium oxysporum fsp. fragariae
+Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/fusarium_ex_strawberry_ning_2015

 The following is a summary of the work presented in this Readme:
 Data organisation: